Last updated on January 31st, 2023

 - Grease a 13x9 pan or 2 8x8 pans.
 Set aside.

-- In a large bowl, add butter and melt in the microwave.
+- In a medium bowl, add butter and melt in the microwave.
 Then add brown sugar and eggs and mix well.

 - Add baking powder, vanilla extract, cinnamon and salt and mix well.